 Before I tell you how you can find the best quiet indoor bikes, you ought to know what makes exercise bikes so loud in the first place.
 Generally, it comes down to two reasons:

-- The construction of the bike More specifically, if the flywheel or the chain is misaligned, they may start rattling.
+- The poor construction of the bike: More specifically, if the flywheel or the chain is misaligned, they may start rattling.
 On the other hand, if the sound you hear is closer to a squeak, the noise could be the result of different metal parts rubbing against each other.

 Of course, most indoor bikes start out being relatively silent when you get them.
-Isn’t that the case with most new things?
 The real trick is in finding a bike that stays quiet.

 While searching for the products on my list, I relied on both the manufacturer’s claims and user reviews to find the best quiet exercise bikes on the market.
 I’ve found that the noisiest bikes are the ones with air resistance, followed by friction resistance.
 Still, since friction-based machines are the most common ones, it’s best to learn to use them, rather than avoid them.
 However, if you’d like to find the quietest kinds of indoor bikes, you’ll want to stick to the ones with magnetic resistance systems.